-Pacaya Samiria National Reserve: Amazing 7 Days Camping Adventure in the Amazon
+Pacaya Samiria National Reserve: 7 Day Camping Adventure In The Amazon Jungle

 Guide to Pacaya Samiria National Reserve.
 Read more about how to visit Amazon in Peru and how to travel there from Iquitos.
 We share useful tips and advice on how to enjoy one week in Peruvian Amazon.
 Take a trip to the jungle of mirrors with us.

-No wonder when the outside temperature was hitting 30°C every day, and we were wearing long-sleeved t-shirts and long trousers to protect ourselves from obtrusive mosquitos and other insects, sticker plants and other things we didn't even want to think about.
+No wonder when the outside temperature was hitting 35°C every day, and we were wearing long-sleeved t-shirts and long trousers to protect ourselves from obtrusive mosquitos and other insects, sticker plants and other things we didn't even want to think about.

 But when we arrived back to Iquitos, after a week without a proper shower, after a week sleeping in a tent, when we cleaned our clothes from the last stains of mud, took a shower and I removed a tropical tick out of my leg, we agreed that seven days camping in Pacaya Samiria National Reserve in Peru was one of the best things we've ever done.

 The Amazon Rainforest or the Amazon Jungle is an area in South America which covers about 7,000,000 square kilometers, and rainforest grows in most of the Amazon basin.
 As you can see, the size doesn't help in making a decision which part of the Amazon to visit and how.

-If you think of Peru only as about a country of beautiful blue lakes, towering peaks, mysterious Nazca lines, deep canyons, and ruins, you might be surprised, that the Amazon region comprises 60% of the country, even though for many it is still not a reason to visit the area while in Peru.
+If you think of Peru only as about a country of beautiful blue lakes, towering peaks, mysterious Nazca lines, deep canyons, Incan trails and ancient ruins, you might be surprised, that the Amazon region comprises 60% of the country, even though for many it is still not a reason to visit the area while in Peru.

 PACAYA SAMIRIA NATIONAL RESERVE

 It seemed untouched, not that heavily visited, we couldn't find informative articles on other travel blogs and we knew in an instant that it is the place where we want to experience the Amazon.
 It is also home to many animal species and a large number of plants (very often medicinal) which we were hoping to see.

 No one can (legally) enter the reserve without a guide.
 When choosing a travel company or a guide, make sure they have a license to operate within the area as only several companies can enter the reserve.

 There is an official checkpoint Santo Domingo about 3 hours by boat from Nauta, where you will get off the vessel, the guide should pay here your entrance fee, and you must sign in by writing down your name and details into the book.

 WHAT IS THE BEST TIME TO VISIT PACAYA SAMIRIA NATIONAL RESERVE

 When the water level is high, hiking is limited to smaller areas (you will spend more time on the boat or canoe which was one of our most favorite activities by the way), it can be a bit harder to find some species of animals, but you will be closer to birds and monkeys hiding on treetops.
 The biggest downside of traveling in the wet season are omnipresent mosquitos.

 It can happen in the dry season that all waterways won't be navigable (we recommend to hire a smaller boat to increase your chances for passing), but there are fewer mosquitos, better fishing, and hiking opportunities.

 WAYS HOW TO VISIT PACAYA SAMIRIA NATIONAL RESERVE